Insolvency Services – Information & Guidance

 Insolvency is when a company or an individual is unable able to pay their debts.
 If a company can’t pay its debts, it may be put into liquidation, meaning all its unsecured assets are sold to repay creditors.

-If you have been served a Statutory Demand you should seek advice immediately so we suggest you contact our office to ask about our insolvency services as soon as possible.
+If you have been served a Statutory Demand you should seek advice immediately so we suggest you contact our office as soon as possible.

 Statutory Demands: What Are They?

 A Statutory Demand is a demand for payment.
 If it is not paid within fifteen working days, or there is no dispute raised within that time, the company demanding payment can ask the Court to put the business into liquidation.

 The various tasks associated with liquidating the company, include paying creditors and shareholders and striking the company off the Register of Companies.

 An insolvent voluntary liquidation will usually avoid the cost and delay that is associated with a Court ordered liquidation.
 A special resolution by 75% of the shareholders is necessary.